 Those of us of a certain age remember when airlines gave passengers tickets with many pages.
 As you were processed for your flight, they would remove pages from your ticket book.
 One of those pages always ended up stapled to your boarding pass so gate agents knew that your ticket was paid for.
-But these days, all you need is a smartphone to show your boarding pass at the airport security checkpoint and your flight -- and they do so much more.
-Below are eight airlines with mobile apps.
+But these days, all you need is a smartphone to show your boarding pass at the airport security checkpoint and when boarding your flight -- and they do so much more.
+These eight airlines offer great mobile apps.

-Delta offers mobile boarding passes for iPhone/iPad, Google Play and Windows Store.
-User can also handle functions including pay for trip extras like upgraded seats or inflight Wi-Fi, reserve preferred seats, rebook delayed or cancelled flights and check flight status.
+Delta offers mobile boarding passes for iPhone/iPad, Google Play, and Windows Store.
+The user can also handle functions including pay for trip extras like upgraded seats or in-flight Wi-Fi, reserve preferred seats, rebook delayed or canceled flights and check flight status.
 You can even take a photo of where you park your car.

-Southwest allows travelers to check in via the airline’s app, on iPhone or Google Play, or from a mobile web browse.
-After checking in, users can receive their mobile pass via email, text message or view it in a browser.
+Southwest allows travelers to check in via the airline’s app, on iPhone or Google Play, or from a mobile web browser.
+After checking in, users can receive their mobile pass via email, text message, or view it in a browser.
 Once the pass appears, it can be saved to a device and presented at airport security checkpoints and boarding gates.

 While the San Francisco-based carrier does not have a mobile app, it does allow travelers to check in via a mobile website.
 The website was created with responsive design, which allows travelers to view and navigate the full website, no matter what device they use.
-Users can save their boarding pass, check seats, get flight statuses and alerts, choose seats.
+Users can save their boarding pass, check and choose seats, and get flight statuses and alerts.